 B.A.
 (Hons.)
 Hispanic Studies, University of Birmingham, UK

 Tracey worked with BPD from 1999, acting as Programme Director.
 She comes with 15 years of experience leading and evaluating programmes in the human and social development sector focusing on governance and on delivering access to basic services through multi-stakeholder partnerships.

-Tracey led BPD’s research and training on network and coalition governance, performance monitoring, and institutional development / strategic learning for various organisations – working with global groups and initiatives such as WAWI / WA-WASH, WaterAid, WSSCC, FAN, WSP, WHO, RSPB, Plan, etc. In recent years, Tracey has focused on documenting and analysing WASH entrepreneurial approaches – she is also on the Steering Committee of WSUP Enterprises.
+Tracey led BPD’s research and training on network and coalition governance, performance monitoring, and institutional development / strategic learning for various organisations – working with global groups and initiatives such as WAWI / WA-WASH, WaterAid, WSSCC, FAN, WSP, WHO, RSPB, Plan, etc. In recent years, Tracey has focused on documenting and analysing WASH entrepreneurial approaches – she is also currently acting as the Coordinator of the Container Based Sanitation Alliance.

 Tracey also works as an independent consultant.
 She previously worked in the communications industry, the public sector and for several developmental NGOs.
 Tracey also speaks Spanish and some French.

 Kathy Taylor – Accountant

 FCCA (Association of Chartered Certified Accountants), UK